DIAOSI29/LiriBot/README.md

 ## User Guide

+User communicate with LiriBot via two methods: Node.js terminal command or directly change text inside ramdom.txt file.
 Here is a complete instruction of how to use this app:

+node liri.js COMMAND CONTENT

 - In Node.js Liribot root terminal user run the app by typing input in the format of "node liri.js _COMMAND_ _CONTENT_".